onedata/onedata-documentation/docs/user-guide/automation.md

 three integer values: start, end, and step.

 When to use it:
-* when you want to process a sequence of values (e.g. indexes).
+* when you want to process a sequence of integers (e.g. indexes).

 #### Single Value
 A Store that holds a single value that can be overwritten.